Everytab/Everytab-System-7/README.md

 Get DOSBox
 set the work environment in a folder having Visual Basic for MS-DOS

+**How to compile**
+Open VBDOS, then go to file > add file and select the desired bas file (REMEMBER, MAKE SURE ONLY ONE BAS FILE IS LOADED WHILE COMPILING) go to run > Make an exe
+Select - no debug, no need of runtime and i486 maths Compile and see the exe in the same directory as VBDOS

 **How to make an install**

 Requirements
 1) Compiled ESSM2.bas and CDST.bas
 2) PowerISO

+Steps
 1) Modify the ES7.zip and replace the needed files
 2) Modify the boot image file of the ISO (option in PowerISO) and add CDST